JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   TEST CODE IS ALL IN SAMPLE IMPLEMENT YOUR CODE BITS INTO SAMPLE CODE Textures and images get dumped in images directory

-It's strange that the files in the main directory are sample code and the files in the /sample directory are the real code.
   Feature log:
   6/6/14
   Joey: